btm/minitest-handler-cookbook/README.md

 =====

 * The node run list should begin with 'recipe[minitest-handler]'
-* Each cookbook should contain tests in the 'files/default/tests/minitest' directory with a file suffix of '_test.rb'
+* Each cookbook should contain tests in the 'files/default/tests/minitest' directory with a file with the name of 'your-recipe-name_test.rb' if you are testing the default recipe, the file should be named 'default_test.rb'

 Minitest: https://github.com/seattlerb/minitest

 Examples
 ========

-### Tradition minitest
+### Traditional minitest

     class TestApache2 < MiniTest::Chef::TestCase
       def test_that_the_package_installed